Estimated reading time: 14 minutes

-Over the years we have seen our food stockpile dwindle but back between 2010-2012 stockpiling our cold room, pantry and freezer using coupons and flyer specials was a way of life, not so much these days.
+Between 2010 and 2012, stockpiling our cold room, pantry, and freezer using coupons and flyer specials was a way of life, but not so much these days.

-Why have a stockpile budget then if we don’t plan to stockpile lots of food?
+Why have a stockpile budget if we don’t plan to stockpile lots of food?

 A valid question, let me explain.